effekt-lang/effekt/examples/casestudies/inference.effekt.md

 ```

 ### Single-Site Metropolis-Hastings

-To perform inference over the Metropolis-Hastings algorithm, and therefore creating the single-site Metropolis-Hastings algorithm, we just need to alter the implementation of the `propose` function.
+To perform inference over the Metropolis-Hastings algorithm, and for creating the single-site Metropolis-Hastings algorithm, we just need to alter the implementation of the `propose` function.
 In this implementation, the noise is added to only one random sample in the trace and the other samples are reused.

 ```